stephencz/stephencz-com/other.md

 title: Other
 ---

-All the content that doesn't fit anywhere else or isn't particularly interesting.
+Here is the content that didn't fit into the other categories.

 {% include sections/section-other.html level="h2" name="Misc" group="misc" %}